subbendumajumder/netscaler-nitro-api/docs/configuration/application-firewall/appfwpolicylabel_binding/appfwpolicylabel_binding.md

 #appfwpolicylabel_binding

-Binding object showing the resources that can be bound to appfwpolicylabel.
+Binding object which returns the resources bound to appfwpolicylabel.

 ##Properties